Progressive multi-fidelity learning with neural networks for physical system predictions: Application to simulation data (II): Navier-Stokes fluid flows

 To keep the training computationally light, we consider, as in the previous application, a combination of POD and LSTM networks as $\{\decoder{i}\}_{i=0}^3$ to decode the spatio-temporal features of the high-fidelity velocity magnitude.
 A representation of the multi-fidelity architecture is shown in Fig.~\ref{fig:train_NS}.

 \paragraph{Dataset} Low-fidelity input and high-fidelity output data are generated through a finite element approximation of \eqref{eq: NS} with quadratic finite elements and backward differentiation formula provided by the MATLAB library \texttt{redbKIT} \cite{negri2016redbkit}.
 We consider a training set computed over a short time window $T_\text{train} = 15\text{s} <T = 20 \text{s}$ at $N_\mu = 15$ Reynolds numbers equispaced over $\mathcal{P}$.
 High-fidelity data are computed over a mesh with 16478 triangular elements and $d_\text{out}=8239$ vertices, while the temporal discretization is with step size $\Delta t = 5 \text{ms}$.
-The high-fidelity output data consists of the time evolution of the velocity magnitude at the $d_\text{out}$ spatial degrees of freedom (dof).
-The input dimensions of low-fidelity data are $d_\text{in}^{(0)}=2, d_\text{in}^{(1)}=2$ (time $t$ and parameter $\mu$ at level 0, and drag and lift at level 1), and $d_\text{in}^{(2)}=20, d_\text{in}^{(3)}=577$ (spatial degrees of freedom on the outlet boundary and on a portion of the domain surrounding the obstacle; see Fig.~\ref{fig:train_NS}).
+The high-fidelity output data consists of the time evolution of the velocity magnitude at the $d_\text{out}$ spatial degrees of freedom (dof). {The dimensionality of the high-fidelity output data is reduced using POD, retaining 32 modes, which capture approximately 97\% of the total variance.} The input dimensions of low-fidelity data are $d_\text{in}^{(0)}=2, d_\text{in}^{(1)}=2$ (time $t$ and parameter $\mu$ at level 0, and drag and lift at level 1), and $d_\text{in}^{(2)}=20, d_\text{in}^{(3)}=577$ (spatial degrees of freedom on the outlet boundary and on a portion of the domain surrounding the obstacle; see Fig.~\ref{fig:train_NS}).
 Further implementation details and training specifications are provided in \ref{sec: appendix}.